InternetOfUs/developer/docs/tech/app/intro.md

 The next step is to create a new WeNet application, To do so go in the `Developer` Menu and click on the `Create a new app` button.
 Then fill all the required information.
 During the Oauth2 configuration, the paltform will require to choose the scopes that the application requires (For a detailed description of the scopes look [here](platform-api#scopes)).
 Keep in mind that during the login, the user can negate the access to some scopes at your application.

+If you are planning to create a conversational application, the next step is to create an AppLogic and setup a conversational connector.
+Follow the instruction in this page

 <!-- TODO: converational connector and app logic -->